Schwäbisch Hall: Demographics

 As of December 31, 2009, Schwäbisch Hall has a population of 36,799.
-The residents of Schwäbisch Hall come from over 100 countries.
+The residents come from over 100 countries.
 As of December 31, 2008, there are 18,838 Protestants, 7,375 Roman Catholics and 10,234 who are either in another religion or not religious.
 In 2017 Schwäbisch Hall had a population of over 39,000.

+Climate

 Architecture

 Schwäbisch Hall has a mix of historic and modern buildings.
 The older are mostly medieval, and with Timber Frame, Gothic and Baroque styles dominating the city centre.
 The more modern are on the outskirts and suburbs, helping preserve the history of the city.

 Culture

 There is an outdoor summer theatre which performs on the open-air staircase at St. Michael's Church and at the Globe Theatre.
 The Hällisch-Frankische Museum and the Hohenloher Freilandmuseum (Wackershofen open air museum) shows the history of the region starting from the Middle Ages.

 The Kunsthalle Würth, a modern art gallery, can be explored to see paintings, graphic art, and sculptures dating from the 19th century onward.
 Schwäbisch Hall and the surrounding area offer a plenty of leisure activities which includes sports flying, swimming, hiking and cycling.

-Other parts of the city's culture includes the Salt Festival where the historical salt economy of the city is celebrated, the Summer Night Festival, the Baker's Oven Festival and the Christmas Market which includes traditional handicrafts.
+Other parts of the city's culture include the Salt Festival where the historical salt economy of the city is celebrated, the Summer Night Festival, the Baker's Oven Festival and the Christmas Market which includes traditional handicrafts.

+The town hall has a cycle of 22 murals painted by Livio Retti.